iuming/LaTeX_Learning/Examination/Readme.md

 Please give a brief introduction on the general structure of scientific papers here,i.e. the IMRAD structure \cite{}.
 What kind of content should be addressed in each part?

+IMRAD is short of Introduction,Methods,Results and Disscussion.
+\begin{itemize}
+	\item Introduction:Why was the study undertaken?
+What was the research question, the tested hypothesis or the purpose of the research?
+	\item Methods:When, where, and how was the study done?
+What materials were used or who was included in the study groups (patients, etc.)?
+	\item Results:What answer was found to the research question; what did the study find?
+Was the tested hypothesis true?
+	\item Discussion:What might the answer imply and why does it matter?
+How does it fit in with what other researchers have found?
+What are the perspectives for future research?
+\end{itemize}

 \section{Equations}